 Coffee is a staple to Cuban social interactions.
 So for those with morning/afternoon arrivals, our suggested afternoon activity is Cuban Coffee 101 partaken nearby in Miramar at Chucheria (a cafe on the corner of 1st & 28 owned by Cuban cultural icon Chucho Valdes – pianist, band leader, composer, arranger and Latin Grammy award winner), or at Café Fortuna, a funky slow spot on 3rd between 28 & 26 (lower level), providing you with the valuable opportunity to gain firsthand insight into Cuban café culture at leisure.
-If sweets are more your speed, you might also delight in some of the icy temptations at the Casa del Gelato in front of the hotel (between 46 & 48).
+If sweets are more your speed, you might also delight in some of the icy temptations at El Gelato in front of the hotel (corner of Calle 46 & 1ra).
 Their selection is almost impossible to beat in Cuba.
 All of these installations are privately owned and operated.

 A buffet evening meal is included at your hotel if required.
-However, if you’ll be in town in time to explore tonight, for any participants able/wishing to get together at an alternative venue for a meet & greet we usually offer to coordinate a 7:30 group dinner restaurant at somewhere like Magic Flute for drinks overlooking the iconic Malecon/Hotel Nacional/US Embassy in Vedado or Rio Mar with its prime balcony seating overlooking the mouth of the Almendares River and back onto the city in Miramar.
+However, if you’ll be in town in time to explore tonight, for any participants able/wishing to get together at an alternative venue for a meet & greet we usually offer to coordinate a 7:30 group dinner restaurant at somewhere like Rio Mar with its prime balcony seating overlooking the mouth of the Almendares River and back onto the city in Miramar.

 D | (0 km/0 mi)